Ask Miriam – October 2024

 Feel confident that you are making your best effort to help them with this next stage of their lives, and remember to get some support for yourself, too, whether that is sharing with a friend, attending a caregiver support group, or seeking out a professional to talk to.

-For more information about assisted living and moving with a person with dementia, contact the Alzheimer’s Los Angeles Helpline at 844-435-7259.
+For more information about assisted living and helping a person with dementia move, contact the Alzheimer’s Los Angeles Helpline at 844-435-7259.

 Best,